top of page

 Ph.D.
 Student

-Current research activities: My current research revolves around flower colors in petunias and marigolds.
-I will attempt to manipulate the expressions of certain genes in the anthocyanin biosynthesis pathway and carotenoid biosynthesis pathway, with the hope of getting some ideas about the generation of novel flower colors and some compounds that can benefit human health.
+Fangchen's current research revolves around flower colors in petunias and marigolds.
+She will attempt to manipulate the expressions of certain genes in the anthocyanin biosynthesis pathway and carotenoid biosynthesis pathway, with the hope of getting some ideas about the generation of novel flower colors and some compounds that can benefit human health.
+Beyond her research, She loves hiking in the mountains, which brings her peace and connects her with nature.
+During her free time, she likes to knit or crochet while watching movies.

 9.jpg